Troop-6059/Troop6059-Old/README.md

 Helping out a friend to fix some HTML for a website

 # Changelog
+## May 4, 2021
+  - Fixed the styles that broke when adding in the <scouting.org> navigation bar.

 ## May 3, 2021
   - Fixed the formating of the file and project to better aquate large file lists.
   - Took body code out of the head class.